What Constitutes a High Risk Work Licence (HRWL) Under AU Work Health and Safety Regulations?

 What Are the 4 Primary HRWL Classifications Under National Standards?

-Licence Class | Equipment Scope | Legislative Reference |
+| Licence Class | Equipment Scope | Legislative Reference |

-LF | Non-elevating forklifts (<4.5t) | WHS Regs Part 4.2 |
+| LF | Non-elevating forklifts (<4.5t) | WHS Regs Part 4.2 |

-LO | Order pickers (height >7.5m) | AS 2359.2 |
+| LO | Order pickers (height >7.5m) | AS 2359.2 |

-DG | Dogging operations | NOHSC:1006 |
+| DG | Dogging operations | NOHSC:1006 |

-RA | Advanced rigging | National HRW Standard |
+| RA | Advanced rigging | National HRW Standard |

 How Do HRWL Renewal Costs Compare Across States in 2024?

-Jurisdiction | Base Fee | Late Penalty | Concessions |
+| Jurisdiction | Base Fee | Late Penalty | Concessions |

-Victoria | $75 | $30 after 30 days | Apprentice rates available |
+| Victoria | $75 | $30 after 30 days | Apprentice rates available |

-NSW | $60 | $25/month | None |
+| NSW | $60 | $25/month | None |

-Queensland | $55 | $50 flat fee | Rural discounts |
+| Queensland | $55 | $50 flat fee | Rural discounts |

-Source: State WorkSafe authorities (July 2024)
+Source: State WorkSafe authorities (July 2024).
+Always verify current fees with your regulator.

 Cost Optimization: BHP’s Enterprise Licensing Model

-- Centralized renewal scheduling via SAP integration
+- Centralised renewal scheduling via SAP integration

-- Bulk training discounts with TAFE partnerships
+- Bulk training discounts through TAFE partnerships

 - Automated expiry alerts using MyLearning systems